play-with-docker/play-with-docker.github.io/_posts/2017-01-27-docker-images.markdown

 CMD ["localhost"]
 ```

-Here, we define the **ping** command as the ENTRYPOINT and the **localhost** as the CMD, the command that will be ran by default is the concatenation of ENTRYPOINT and CMD: **ping localhost**.
+Here, we define the **ping** command as the ENTRYPOINT and the **localhost** as the CMD, the command that will be run by default is the concatenation of ENTRYPOINT and CMD: **ping localhost**.
 This command can be seen as a wrapper around the **ping** utility to which we can change the address we provide as a parameter.

 Let's create an image based on this new file.